LM-Hill/HelloWorld/README.md

 #HelloWorld

-This is an example repository I put on GitHub
+This is an example I put on GitHub

 ![Lea Hill](hill,lea.jpg "Lea Hill")